Incoming Breaking Changes – New Maths API

 context.systems.rigidbody.raycastFirst(this.rayStart, this.rayEnd, this.onRayHit.bind(this));

 As you can see we now support chaining vector operations together.
 This makes the code more concise, and also more readable.
-If you read through the line you can see we subtract, normalize, scale then add.
+If you read through the line you can see we subtract, normalize, scale and then add.
 All into the same vector.

 When is it going to break?

 We doing the final round of testing at the moment, just to make sure everything works perfectly.
-We’ll be deploying the into the engine very soon (today or tomorrow).
-This is a heads up so you know why we’re doing it.
+We'll be deploying the engine very soon (today or tomorrow).
+This is a heads up so you know why we're doing it.